 Eighty percent of North Americans over 85 suffer from some form of dementia.
-The use of alcohol, recreational drugs or tobacco increase a person's chances of suffering dementia in later life.
-Alzheimer's disease is a specific type of dementia in which the brain fills up with tangled proteins called tau bodies that are caused by an over-active immunity as if a person's body is trying to kill an invading germ, but no specific cause has yet been found.
+The use of alcohol, recreational drugs or tobacco increase a person’s chances of suffering dementia in later life.
+Alzheimer’s disease is a specific type of dementia in which the brain fills up with tangled proteins called tau bodies that are promoted by an over-active immune system as if a person’s body is trying to kill an invading germ, but no specific cause has yet been found.
 Progressive symptoms include:

 • memory loss